 - Some medicines can affect how apalutamide works.
 Tell your doctor if you are using fexofenadine, gemfibrozil, itraconazole, midazolam, omeprazole, rifampin, rosuvastatin, or warfarin.

 - This medicine may cause birth defects if a man is using it when his partner becomes pregnant.
 Use an effective form of birth control during treatment with this medicine and for 3 months after the last dose.
 Tell your doctor right away if a pregnancy occurs while you are using this medicine.

 - Do not donate sperm during treatment with this medicine and for 3 months after your last dose.

 - Tell your doctor if you have diabetes, high cholesterol, high blood pressure, a history of heart disease, seizures, brain injury, stroke, or brain tumor.

-- This medicine may increase your risk of having heart or blood vessel problems, including a heart attack or stroke.
+- Increased risk of heart or blood vessel disease, including heart attack or stroke

 - This medicine may cause seizures and an increase risk for falls and fractures.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Do not stop using this medicine, even for a short time, without first asking your doctor.